 |Some of the functionality described in this article is available as part of our Cinsault release and will not be available if your Practifi instance is not upgraded to this release.|

-Your Practifi instance contains preloaded processes that can be used as-is or can be modified to suit your firm's workflows better.
+Your Practifi instance contains preloaded processes that can be used as-is or modified to suit your firm's workflows.
 This article will guide you through how to create a process within your Practifi instance from scratch.
 For more information about the settings and processes, please consult our Understanding Processes article.
 For information about using created processes within your organization, please consult our Using Processes article.
 If you have any questions about establishing a process to achieve a specific workflow within your Practifi instance, please reach out to your CSM.